Safer To Be Me Global Summit 2025

 We, the undersigned individuals, organisations, and institutions from across the world, are united by our commitment to human dignity, freedom, and justice.
 We affirm the inherent dignity, worth, and rights of all people, regardless of sexual orientation, gender identity, gender expression, or sex characteristics.
 We unite in unwavering solidarity with LGBTQI+ people as they seek safety, equity, and full inclusion in every sphere of life.

 Around the world, authoritarianism is on the rise.
 Many LGBTQI+ people face systemic discrimination, criminalisation, violence, exclusion, and stigma from local communities, often reinforced by governments themselves.
 These injustices multiply when joined with racism, xenophobia, ableism, poverty, religious intolerance, or the stigma of HIV.
 Their lives are placed under relentless strain by forces that deny their humanity.
-We raise our collective voice in urgent opposition to these escalating violations of human rights, whether through hate-fuellled violence, state repression, or laws that criminalise existence itself.
+We raise our collective voice in urgent opposition to these escalating violations of human rights, whether through hate-fuelled violence, state repression, or laws that criminalise existence itself.

-Therefore, the Newcastle-Gateshead Declaration proclaims our shared commitment to justice and equity, and our conviction that diversity strengthens communities.
+Therefore, the Newcastle-Gateshead Declaration proclaims our shared commitment to justice and equity and our conviction that diversity strengthens communities.
 We are united against all forms of discrimination, harassment, stigma, prejudice, violence, hate, and the targeting of sexual and gender minorities.
 We pledge to foster a world where every person can live openly, authentically and without fear.
 We believe that no one should live in fear or face harm because of who they are, how they express themselves, or who they love.

-This Declaration acknowledges the UN Declaration of Human Rights, and in particular, its affirmation that “all human beings are born free and equal in dignity and rights.”
+This Declaration acknowledges the UN Declaration of Human Rights and in particular its affirmation that all human beings are born free and equal in dignity and rights.
 We ensure that LGBTQI+ people can realise these principles, which are essential to the promise of universal human rights for all.
 It also reaffirms the commitment to recognise and protect Human Rights Defenders, as we recognise the specific contribution of LGBTQI+ Human Rights Defenders in delivering change and preventing global rollbacks.

 In the face of shrinking freedoms and resurgent authoritarianism, we reaffirm our shared commitment to the dignity, rights, and freedoms of sexual and gender minorities.
 United by mutual respect and solidarity, we recognise the importance of listening, learning, and standing together to uphold these values.